tools-study/journal/drafts/draft_21.md

 The pharmaceutical industry has increasingly exploited allosteric mechanisms for drug design, driven by the recognition that allosteric sites often provide superior selectivity over orthosteric (active-site) binding.
 Recent FDA approvals and clinical advances include:

 **Allosteric IDH1/2 inhibitor vorasidenib.** FDA-approved in August 2024, vorasidenib is a brain-penetrant allosteric dual IDH1/2 inhibitor for low-grade glioma that achieved progression-free survival of 27.7 vs. 11.1 months in the Phase 3 INDIGO trial (Mellinghoff et al., 2023; PMID:37272516). **Allosteric cardiac myosin inhibitor aficamten**, FDA-approved in 2024 for obstructive hypertrophic cardiomyopathy, stabilizes the weak actin-binding state of cardiac myosin by slowing phosphate release (Maron et al., 2024; PMID:38739079; Hartman et al., 2024; PMID:39196032).
-Weng et al. (2024; PMID:38109937) mapped 26,000+ KRAS mutations, revealing allosteric propagation pathways across the central β-sheet and identifying multiple genetically validated allosteric pockets.

 **KRAS G12C inhibitors.** Sotorasib (2021) and adagrasib (2022) both exploit a cryptic allosteric pocket beneath the switch-II loop of KRAS G12C that is absent in wild-type KRAS and in the GTP-bound active state (Skoulidis et al., 2021; PMID:34096690; Jänne et al., 2022; PMID:36200978).
 These drugs lock KRAS in the inactive GDP-bound state.
 The development of pan-KRAS inhibitors targeting the non-mutant-selective switch-II pocket (e.g., BI-2852) represents the next frontier (Kessler et al., 2019; PMID:31406373).
 RMC-6236, a RAS(ON) multi-selective inhibitor, demonstrated clinical activity against KRAS G12X mutations in Phase 1/2 trials (Holderfield et al., 2024; PMID:39133542).

 **Acquired resistance to allosteric KRAS inhibitors.** Sotorasib and adagrasib, while revolutionary, face acquired resistance through multiple mechanisms: secondary KRAS mutations (Y96D, R68S, H95D/Q/R) that disrupt drug binding or stabilize the GTP-bound state; bypass pathway activation (NRAS, BRAF, MET amplification); and histological transformation to squamous or small-cell phenotypes.
 These resistance mechanisms highlight the importance of understanding the full allosteric network: resistance mutations at switch-II distal sites propagate conformational changes through the allosteric communication pathway identified by spectral graph analysis (F152), suggesting that next-generation inhibitors should target multiple nodes in the network simultaneously.
 Pan-KRAS(ON) inhibitors like RMC-6236 (Holderfield et al., 2024; PMID:39133542) represent this multi-node strategy by targeting the active (GTP-bound) state that all oncogenic KRAS mutants share.